tsunami416604/azure-docs.hu-hu/articles/hdinsight/domain-joined/domain-joined-authentication-issues.md

 ### <a name="issue"></a>Probléma

-A `Preauthentication` kinit parancsot sikertelen.
+A kinit parancsot `Preauthentication` hibával meghiúsul.

 ### <a name="cause"></a>Ok